The Gibson Girl. The idealized Edwardian pin up illustrations of Charles Dana Gibson cemented the Edwardian style myth of nipped waists.

-Gibson Girls became the first 20th century standard of female beauty and style, named after Charles Dana Gibson, a Life Magazine illustrator.
+Gibson Girls became the first 20th century standard of female beauty and style.
+Named after Charles Dana Gibson, a Life Magazine illustrator.
 His fanciful illustrations inadvertently created a new idealized style of Edwardian Fashion.
-American women in particular, tried to emulate this look through the early Edwardian era up to the beginning of the First World War.
+American women emulated this look through the early Edwardian era up to the beginning of the First World War.

-The wished for waist size was about 18 inches, which was attained by the corset and much pain, cutting up to 6 inches off your natural waist size – not to mention blood supply !
+The wished for waist size was about 18 inches, attained by the corset and much pain.
+This cut up to 6 inches off the natural waist size – not to mention blood supply !

 Gallery of Gibson Girl sketches